moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

 You will also receive a user account for the MoLöwe campus site.
 For information on how to use MoLöwe on campus, see chapters "Local vs. Server version" and "Working on Campus" of the MoLöwe Booklet.

-:::info While you wait for your user account, please continue with the following two chapters.
+:::info While you wait for your user account, please continue with the following two subchapters.
 :::

 ---